Enable Accessibility

 2023: GREGORY STOTT

-Gregory, an earth science teacher at Frances C. Richmond Middle School in Hanover, will use his sabbatical to create a documentary about Glacial Lake Hitchcock, which spanned New Hampshire during the last ice age, and a supporting geology curriculum adaptable to any grade.
+Gregory, an earth science teacher at Frances C. Richmond Middle School in Hanover, used his sabbatical to create a documentary about Glacial Lake Hitchcock, which spanned New Hampshire during the last ice age, and a supporting geology curriculum adaptable to any grade.
 These materials will allow other educators to easily bring localized earth science to students across New Hampshire.

 2022: ELIZABETH CANNON